 3. Letsfit Fitness Tracker HR (Heart Monitor & Waterproof)

 Climbing up towards the most pricey zone, Letsfit Fitness Tracker HR stands somewhere in the middle.
-With an initial price of £60, it is not exactly the most affordable option, yet it becomes one with Amazon’s frequent discounts.
 If you are lucky enough to find it at a 50% discount, you can rest assured that you get a quality product at a very reasonable price.

 However, let’s have a closer look at this gadget’s features.